Freedom of speech: Lèse-majesté

+In some countries, speech deemed insulting to a reigning monarch or the state, including lèse-majesté, is criminalized.
+Such expression may constitute a criminal offence.

+In Saudi Arabia, journalists are forbidden to write with disrespect or disapproval of the royal family, religion, or the government.
+Journalists are also not legally protected for their writing in Saudi Arabia.
+Journalist Jamal Khashoggi was a critic of the Saudi Arabian government.
+Saudi Arabian officials killed Khashoggi in 2018 for his writing.

 Disinformation

 Some legal scholars (such as Tim Wu of Columbia University) have argued that the traditional issues of free speech—that "the main threat to free speech" is the censorship of "suppressive states", and that "ill-informed or malevolent speech" can and should be overcome by "more and better speech" rather than censorship—assumes scarcity of information.
 This scarcity prevailed during the 20th century, but with the arrival of the internet, information became plentiful, "but the attention of listeners" scarce.
 Furthermore, in the words of Wu, this "cheap speech" made possible by the internet " ... may be used to attack, harass, and silence as much as it is used to illuminate or debate".
 The Electronic Frontier Foundation (EFF) has argued that "censorship cannot be the only answer to disinformation online" and that tech companies "have a history of overcorrecting and censoring accurate, useful speech—or, even worse, reinforcing misinformation with their policies."

 According to Wu, in the 21st century, the danger is not "suppressive states" that target "speakers directly", but that: